The Current AI Universe — What Leaders and Decision Makers Need to Know

 Generative AI in particular introduces risks around accuracy, bias, intellectual property and data protection.

-5. Mitigating Actions for Leaders
+5. Mitigating Actions

-Four actions consistently make the biggest difference:
+Three actions consistently make the biggest difference:

-Set a clear AI strategy
+Set a clear AI strategy (AI Strategy Development)

-Put proportionate AI governance in place
+Put proportionate AI governance in place (AI Governance and Assurance)

 6. Final Thoughts